-A WARNING

-- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
-Disconnect the speedometer cable from the front wheel.
+To avoid injury, securely support the vehicle so there is no danger of it falling over.

-1. Speedometer cable
+1. Disconnect the speedometer cable from the front wheel.

-2. Loosen the front wheel axle pinch bolt, then the wheel axle.
+- 1. Speedometer cable - 2.
+Loosen the front wheel axle pinch bolt, then the wheel axle.

 - 1. Wheel axle - 2.
 Front wheel axle pinch bolt - 3.
-Lift the front wheel off the ground according to the procedure on page 6-31. - 4.
+Lift the front wheel off the ground according to the procedure on page 7-33. - 4.
 Pull the wheel axle out, and then remove the wheel.

-Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.
+NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.[ECA11071]